mshenfield/chtl-data-pipeline/README.md

 To generate data in `data/output/`, run each notebook in the order it appears in jupyter lab.
 The prefix of each file (`01_` etc.) indicates whether it depends on any previous file.
 Files with `01_` don't depend on any other files, but files with `02_` depend on the outputs of `01_`, and so on.

+## Bash And Other Scripts

+For analyses that aren't iPython notebooks, place them in the analyses folder.

 ## License

 MIT